ijt/mempig/README.md

 # mempig
 Mempig's only job is to eat up your system's memory so you can find answers to questions like these:
 * How much memory can mempig ask for before it gets killed?
 * Does the system slow to a crawl or lock up completely for large memory requests?
 * If mempig is running in a container, how much memory can mempig eat before the container crashes?

-## Observed behavior on Mac
+## Mac

 On my MacBook Pro with 16G of memory, it works fine to ask for 8G:
 ```